ceph/ceph/doc/man/8/mount.ceph.rst

 learn about all monitors from any responsive monitor.
 However, it is a good idea to specify more than one in case one happens to be down at the time of mount.

+If the host portion of the device is left blank, then **mount.ceph** will attempt to determine monitor addresses using local configuration files and/or DNS SRV records.

 A subdirectory subdir may be specified if a subset of the file system is to be mounted.